bladeacer/pdf-fmt/README.md

 [`pdf-fmt.yaml`](./pdf-fmt.yaml) file.

 * **`filters`**: Regex rules for character exclusion and pattern-based filtering
+  * excluding footers matching a regex pattern.
-  * e.g. footers.
-Includes optional spelling enforcement.
+  * includes optional spelling enforcement (UK or US English).
 * **`conversion`**: Lists supported non-PDF formats (see [handling non\-PDF formats](#handling-non-pdf-formats)).
 * **`formatting`**: Controls line re-wrapping, indentation conversion
-  * e.g. converting single-space indents to Markdown lists, enforcing capitalisation at the start of each line.
+  * converting single-space indents to Markdown lists
+  * enforcing capitalisation at the start of each line.
-* **`actions`**: Defines post-extraction behaviour, such as copying to the system clipboard and/or writing to an output file.
+* **`actions`**: Defines post-extraction behaviour
+  * copying to the system clipboard and/or write to an output file.

 For extensive customisation, you can consider create your own configuration file.
 If you do, ensure that it is named `pdf-fmt.yaml`.

-> Note: the configuration schema in this repository reflects the development branch.
->
-> The binaries might not support some options yet.
-These are indicated with `[DEV]`.
+### Where to place the configuration file

 `pdf-fmt` will look for the configuration file under the following locations.